Lost in space: companions' fatal dance around massive dying stars: Numerical model

 \subsection{Homologous expansion model}

 When a massive star's life ends in a type II supernova explosion, the stellar core collapses and forms a neutron star.
 Meanwhile, the envelope falls onto this dense core and bounces back.
 Through this process, a shock wave is initiated, which is then responsible for the ejection of the stellar outer shell.
 The shock wave propagates through the envelope and reaches the stellar surface.
 The mass of the ejecta could be as high as 95\% of the initial stellar mass \citep{smartt-etal}.
-Here, we assume that the envelope expands in a spherically symmetric, homologous fashion \citep[e.g.][]{arnett80, bw17}, which results in that: 1) the velocity of each ejected layer is a linear function of distance; 2) the velocity of the outermost layer is independent of time, and; 3) the density profile of the ejected material is also time-invariant.
+Here, we assume that the envelope expands in a spherically symmetric, homologous fashion \citep[e.g.][]{arnett80, bw17}, which results in the following: (1) the velocity of each ejected layer is a linear function of distance; (2) the velocity of the outermost layer is independent of time; and (3) the density profile of the ejected material is also time-invariant.

 The assumed spherical geometry of the expanding ejecta, at least during the first $\sim 100$ days after explosion, is consistent with spectropolarimetric observations of hydrogen-rich (type II) core-collapse supernovae \citep[e.g.][]{bw17, nagao21}.
-The observed continuum polarization of the majority of such supernovae are found being close to zero shortly after explosion, but tend to increase as the ejecta is expanding.
+The observed continuum polarization of the majority of such supernovae is found to be close to zero shortly after explosion, but tends to increase as the ejecta expands.
 This suggests that the inner parts of the ejecta may deviate from spherical symmetry, even though interaction with the surrounding circumstellar matter (CSM) may also contribute to the observed polarization.
 Motivated by the initial spherical symmetry of the ejecta as observed (and admitting that an asymmetric geometric configuration would introduce additional complexity in our calculations), we assume spherical symmetry of the expanding supernova ejecta in our calculations.